MSlepovitch/GetCleanData_Project/GetCleanData_project/README.md

 1. Merges the training and the test sets to create one data set.
 Files 'train/X_train.txt' and 'test/X_test.txt'  are combined, files 'train/y_train.txt' and 'test/y_test.txt'  are combined and files 'train/subject_train.txt' and 'test/subject_test.txt' are combined.
 The resulting variable names are "X_combine", "y_combine" and "subject_combine".

 2. Extracts only the measurements on the mean and standard deviation for each measurement.
 All the variables in the data set are listed in file 'features.txt'.
-The contents of the file 'features.txt' are searched for strings containing either "mean" or "std".
+The contents of the file 'features.txt' are searched for strings containing either "mean" (but not "meanFreq") or "std".
 Based on this information, appropriate columns are extracted from the "X_combine" variable into "X_combine_mean_std" variable.

 3. Adds descriptive activity names to name the activities in the data set.
 The activities for each set are listed in 'train/y_train.txt' and 'test/y_test.txt' ; they are coded as numbers 1-6.
 File 'activity_labels.txt' has the activity description for each of the numeric codes.
 Variable "activities" is createdbased on "y_combine" variable and file 'activity_labels.txt'  and stores the descriptive activity names for the combined set